desmondwong1215/tp/docs/DeveloperGuide.md

 1. Teacher commands to view all existing courses.
 2. EB retrieves the list of all created courses.
-3. EB displays a formatted list showing each course's ID and name.
+3. EB displays a formatted list showing each course's id and name.

     Use case ends.